“What am I going to make for dinner tonight? Do I even have anything to work with? I better run by the store on the way home!”

 That non-plan was leading to a lot of stress, wasted time, and it wasn’t helping us save money either!

 Even worse, if you don’t have a meal plan you may find yourself picking up fast food or take away dinners or snacking on really unhealthy foods.
 Both of these alternatives are horrible for your health and your pocket book.

 So fine, you need to meal plan.
 But why do you need a guide to meal planning?
 Simply put, if you have a system and few clever hacks it will make the whole process a lot easier.
+It will also help you save money, live better, and eat healthier!
 So let’s get to work!